famichu/MagLev_Switch_MX/README.md

 ## Features
 - Used Maglev Switches
-- This can use with usual Cherry MX switches also.
+- Also useable with common Cherry MX switch types.
-- This keypad has a LED indicator and a volume for change the actuation depth.
+- This keypad has an LED indicator and a volume for changing the actuation depth.

 ## BOM
 - PCB x1